The Channel Islands

 This article was published in Winter 2010 issue of Trailering Magazine.

-A city founded on the California Gold Rush reclaims its waterfront, and that means big payoffs for cruising boaters
+A city founded on the California Gold Rush reclaims its waterfront, and that means big payoffs for boaters

 Salt and brackish water is a corrosive killer, so flushing every time after saltwater use is a must